Tonyx97/LuaSimple/README.md

 # Possible Future Plans:

-Metables are an important feature as well, I'd like to implement them in the future when I need them.
+Metatables are an important feature as well, I'd like to implement them in the future when I need them.

 # Documentation
 # Global Variables